TH3xACE/EDR-Test/README.rst

 Timeline
 =============

-This functionality is important since it can be used to match detection vs TTPs on the EDR console by using the time the test was performed.
+This functionality is important since it can be used to match detection on the EDR console vs TTPs used by using the time the test was performed.

  .. image:: ./img/timeline.png
  	:width: 1000px